 Students are allowed to participate in private practice (moonlighting activities) but must arrange their schedules with the program co-directors to prevent conflict with program responsibilities.

 State of Nebraska Residency

 As employees of the University, GME-eligible postgraduate students are considered residents of the State of Nebraska.

 The University of Nebraska has in force professional liability insurance covering all enrolled students of the College of Dentistry performing services as part of the College's program.

 Current coverage is $1,000,000.00 per person, per occurrence, with $100,000.00 deductible.
 The University provides self-insurance for the $100,000.00 deductible through the University's general and professional liability insurance program.

-For a regular license, the State Board accepts the results of the clinical examination given by the C.O.R.E. in 1995 (CRDTS/NERB), or CRDTS.
-The State Board also has provisions for licensure by credentials for individuals licensed by other states.
+For a regular license, the State Board accepts the results of the clinical examination given by the Central Regional Dental Testing Service.
+The State Board also has provisions for licensure by credentials for individuals licensed in other states.

 The General Practice Residency program participates in PASS.
 All applicants must follow the guidelines established by this service to be eligible for the program.